tastepwalle/underi18n/README.md

 ## Django Integration [PWALLE]

 The Django web framework provides some nice tools of its own for i18n internationalization, but I've brewed up quite a few headaches working with the Javascript components of these tools.
-I've built a process for integrating the original underi18n library with Django internationalization using two additional custom commands `make_messages` and `compile_template_messages`.
+I've built a process for integrating the original underi18n library with Django internationalization using two custom commands `make_messages` and `compile_messages`.
 These commands 1) parse underscorejs template files and add text marked for translation to the standard `django.po` file(s), and 2) build the underi18n translation catalog(s).
+In addition to handling the frontend portion of i18n translation, these commands also handle standard Django internationalization by piping to the original django-admin commands `makemessages` and `compilemessages`.

 ### Usage